Sure Dividend

 Reason #1 – Reinvesting Profits

-The first reason why some companies do not pay dividends is because they would rather reinvest those profits back into the business.
-This is exactly what growth stage companies do, but some companies never stop!
 Consider Amazon for example.
 Rather than paying dividends to shareholders, the management team believes they can deliver better value to shareholders by reinvesting the profits back into operations.
 Not only that, this is a legal way for Amazon to avoid taxes as well!

 This is one of the main reasons why companies like Amazon are so innovative.
 They generate a boat load of cash, and then they reinvest that cash back into new products, ideas and services.
-If companies like Amazon or Google that reinvest cash heavily have a big win, it will ultimately make the share price climb higher which brings value to the shareholders.
+If companies like Amazon or Tesla that reinvest cash heavily have a big win, it will ultimately make the share price climb higher which brings value to the shareholders.

 Reason #2 – Acquisitions